Particular/docs.particular.net/samples/serializers/multiple-deserializers/sample.md

 ---

-This sample uses the AddDeserializer API to illustrate a receiving endpoint deserializing multiple different serialization formats.
+This sample uses the AddDeserializer API to illustrate a receiving endpoint deserializing multiple serialization formats.

-## Sending Endpoints
+## Sending endpoints

 There are multiple sending endpoints, one per serializer.

 ### ExternalNewtonsoftJsonEndpoint

-Send messages using the external [Json.NET Serializer](/nservicebus/serialization/newtonsoft.md) in Json format.
+Sends messages using the external [Json.NET serializer](/nservicebus/serialization/newtonsoft.md) in JSON format.

 snippet: configExternalNewtonsoftJson

 ### ExternalNewtonsoftBsonEndpoint

-Send messages using the external [Json.NET Serializer](/nservicebus/serialization/newtonsoft.md) in Bson format.
+Sends messages using the external [Json.NET serializer](/nservicebus/serialization/newtonsoft.md) in BSON format.

 snippet: configExternalNewtonsoftBson

 ### JilEndpoint

-Send messages using the [Jil Serializer](/samples/serializers/jil/).
+Sends messages using the [Jil serializer](/samples/serializers/jil/).

 snippet: configJil

 ### MessagePackEndpoint

-Send messages using the [MessagePack Serializer](/samples/serializers/messagepack/).
+Sends messages using the [MessagePack serializer](/samples/serializers/messagepack/).

 snippet: configMessagePack

 ### WireEndpoint

-Send messages using the [Wire Serializer](/samples/serializers/wire/).
+Sends messages using the [Wire serializer](/samples/serializers/wire/).

 snippet: configWire

 ### XmlEndpoint

-Send messages using the [Xml Serializer](/nservicebus/serialization/xml.md).
+Sends messages using the [XML serializer](/nservicebus/serialization/xml.md).

 snippet: configXml

 ## Shared

 Contains message definitions and a [message mutator](/nservicebus/pipeline/message-mutators.md) that logs the outgoing data.
-Shared by all endpoints and configured by `endpointConfiguration.RegisterOutgoingMessageLogger();` in the above snippets.
+The project is shared by all endpoints and configured by `endpointConfiguration.RegisterOutgoingMessageLogger();` in the above snippets.

 snippet: outgoingmutator

 ## ReceivingEndpoint

-The receiving endpoints references all the serializes used above and adds them using `AddDeserializer`
+The receiving endpoint references all the serializers used above and adds them using `AddDeserializer`

 snippet: configAll